Fundraising

 4. Warm intros from other founders the investor already trusts.

-If you ask for money, they'll give you advice.
-If you ask for advice, they'll give you money.
+If you ask for money, they give you advice.
+If you ask for advice, they give you money.

-Along the same lines, in Silicon Valley there's a saying: those who ask for money get advice, and those who ask for advice get money.
+Along the same lines, in Silicon Valley there is a saying: those who ask for money get advice, and those who ask for advice get money.

-It's because, through mentorship, both sides can evaluate whether there's real value in the relationship.
+It is because, through mentorship, both sides can evaluate whether there is real value in the relationship.
 This applies especially with angel investors.

-The best part is most founders are very receptive to giving advice or mentorship because, just like they're helping you, someone helped them before.
+The best part is that most founders are receptive to giving advice or mentorship because, just like they are helping you, someone helped them before.

 But you have to be good at cold emails and messages.
-It's not about asking for mentorship just because; you need a clear ask for the other person, and it should make sense with their area of expertise.
+It is not about asking for mentorship just because.
+You need a clear ask, and it should make sense with the other person's area of expertise.

 I see this all the time: a founder asks a well-known entrepreneur for BioTech advice even though that entrepreneur has never worked in BioTech.
-That just shows you didn't do your homework.
+That just shows you did not do your homework.

 Know your strengths

-It sounds obvious, but most people have no idea what their strengths look like from an outsider's perspective.
+It sounds obvious, but most people have no idea what their strengths look like from the outside.
 Those strengths can be:

 1. Track record.
-Universities and companies you've been part of that carry prestige.
+Universities and companies you have been part of that carry prestige.

 2. Traction.
-How fast you're growing month over month.
+How fast you are growing month over month.

 3. Unfair advantage.
 The things you have that would be very hard to copy.
-For example, Bad Bunny has a huge audience he can use as a distribution channel and plenty of connections in the music industry, so a music company of his would be interesting.
+For example, Bad Bunny has a huge audience he can use as a distribution channel and plenty of connections in the music industry, so a music company from him would be interesting.

-4. Vote of confidence from people you've worked with.
+4. Vote of confidence from people you have worked with.
 This is even more powerful if you come from a big, well-known company.
-If you worked at Airbnb, ideally your manager—or even one of the founders—should be writing you an angel check.
+If you worked at Airbnb, ideally your manager, or even one of the founders, should be writing you an angel check.
 It shows you did great work and that someone with that reputation, who saw you execute, trusts you.

-There are other things tied to your personal situation that basically show you're not risk-averse and that you'll dedicate your life to this.
-You can, for example, read my investment memo here.
+There are other things tied to your personal situation that basically show you are not risk-averse and that you will dedicate your life to this.
+You can, for example, read my investment memo.

 Every business and every team has weaknesses.
 Anyone in their right mind knows that.

-The mistake founders make is trying to hide them, trying to look perfect.
+The mistake founders make is trying to hide them and look perfect.
 That makes you look naive rather than experienced.

-The best way to tackle your weaknesses is to make them obvious yourself: point out what's tough about the industry, and then also show that you've thought through how to mitigate that risk.
+The best way to handle your weaknesses is to make them obvious yourself: point out what is tough about the industry, and then show that you have thought through how to mitigate that risk.

-If an investor asks you for a financial model, it's for two reasons:
+If an investor asks you for a financial model, it is for two reasons:

-1. Either they don't get it and you should run the other way.
+1. Either they do not get it and you should run the other way.

-2. They want to see how big you're aiming.
+2. They want to see how big you are aiming.

 No financial projection comes true.
 Like people say, Excel is the land of dreams.

-If an investor asks for a data room, I'd think twice.
+If an investor asks for a data room, I would think twice.

-It's more standard in ecosystems like Latin America, but to me it's ridiculous to ask for dozens of documents from an early-stage company (anything under $5M USD in annual revenue).
+It is more standard in ecosystems like Latin America, but to me it is ridiculous to ask for dozens of documents from an early-stage company (anything under $5M USD in annual revenue).

-Especially in San Francisco—if someone is asking for a data room when you're early, ignore them.
+Especially in San Francisco, if someone is asking for a data room when you are early, ignore them.

 Do due diligence on investors